Skip to main content

 Hibiscus flower, rosella, roselle…

 Whatever name it goes by (and there many, across many languages) this flower (or its calyx, to be specific) would still bloom a deep, rich red when steeped for herbal infusions.
-Hibiscus tea is rich in antioxidants and vitamins, in particular both anthocyanins and vitamin C. It’s bright red hue comes from the interplay of these two compounds—the vitamin C affects the pH of the infusion, keeping it in the lower range where anthocyanins present as red, rather than purple.
+Hibiscus tea is rich in antioxidants and vitamins, in particular both anthocyanins and vitamin C. Its bright red hue comes from the interplay of these two compounds—the vitamin C affects the pH of the infusion, keeping it in the lower range where anthocyanins present as red, rather than purple.

 On its own it’s quite tart—sour, and astringent, but it blends well with other, sweeter berries—and rosehips and elderberries will add to the jammy flavour.
 You only need a tiny bit of honey (our herbal-infused berry and citrus honey make a great choice) to make a delicious drink.
 If you make it strong, dilute it with soda water for a refreshing pale pink long drink.